ntietje1/wizard-archive/feature-roadmap.md

   - Integrate with notes and character sheets
     - Clickable rolls integrated into character sheet/character hover card for attack/damage rolls and ability checks
     - Ability to add rolls into DM notes for quick access
-- Maps
-  - Ability to tie notes/sections to specific points on the map
-  - Requires file upload
-  - Requires sub-note linking
 - DM "presentation" mode
   - A view-only DM mode to be used during an active session
 - Player notes